SaramagoLatin Noir moodboard

 Leonardo Favio

-Enters Saramago as: the cinematic flashback inside a lyric.
+Enters as: The cinematic flashback inside a lyric.

 JJ